 Common Trimipramine Drug Interactions

-Like other TCA medications, there are several drug interactions with Trimipramine.
+Like other tricyclic antidepressants, there are several drug interactions with Trimipramine.
 As always, you must disclose all current medications you are currently taking with your healthcare provider, including all over-the-counter medications and supplements.

 The most common drug interactions with Trimipramine include: